-Analysis | What are the U.S. strategic oil reserves, and can they lower gas prices?
+Analysis | What is the strategic oil reserve, and can it lower gas prices?

 The government can encourage people to use less oil as a way to stick it to Russia, and that can help blunt prices, Hakes said.
 Biden is also encouraging other countries with strategic oil reserves to release barrels on the global market.

 And the U.S. can encourage companies to ramp up oil production back home.
 That’s what Biden tried to do Thursday.
-“Too many companies aren’t doing their part and are choosing to make extraordinary profits and without making additional investment to help with supply,” read a White House announcement on the release of the oil reserves.
-Biden asked Congress to make oil companies pay a fee if they’re sitting on federal land and not actively drilling oil from existing wells there.
+“Too many companies aren’t doing their part and are choosing to make extraordinary profits and without making additional investment to help with supply,” read a White House announcement on the release of the oil.
+Biden asked Congress to make oil companies pay a fee if they’re sitting on permits to drill on federal land and not actively drilling oil from existing wells there.

 But the main benefit is psychological, especially during a war that has united Americans against Russia.
 “The fact people know the reserves are there is a strength for the country,” Hakes said.